irata-gmbh/vscode-time-tracking/INTERNAL_ARCHITECTURE.md

 2. User is prompted to continue or stop tracking
 3. If "Stop Tracking" is chosen, tracking is ended and saved

+**When a session is completed:**

+1. `TimeTrackerModel.endCurrentSession()` is called
+2. The session is saved to the database via `DatabaseService.saveSession()`
+3. If webhookUrl is configured, `WebhookService.sendSessionEvent()` is called
+4. The webhook service prepares the event data and headers according to the Standard Webhooks spec
+5. If webhookSecret is configured, the payload is signed using HMAC SHA-256
+6. The webhook is sent to the configured URL with appropriate headers and payload
+7. Any webhook errors are logged but don't interrupt the extension's operation

 ## Advanced Features

 ### Multiple Project Support